Error 0x80070780: The File Cannot Be Accessed by the System

 Method 2.
 Reinstall Device Driver

 Device driver issues may result in the device not showing up problems on a computer, like USB not showing up in Windows 10, which can also make the files inaccessible.
-A good way to exclude driver issues is to reinstall device driver:
+A good way to exclude driver issues is to reinstall device driver.
+You can rely on a professional tool: EaseUS DriverHandy.
+It can quickly scan and find out all computer drives and fix them intelligently.

 Method 3.
 Perform Disk Cleanup